 We know these are horrific crimes because of the lifelong impact it has on many of these children.
 Not to mention an inaccurate perception of the church at large.

-Churches that provide a children’s ministry must take proactive steps to ensure that the children they minister to are safe and protected from would be abusers.
+Churches that provide a children’s ministry must take proactive steps to ensure that the children they minister to are safe and protected from would-be abusers.

-8 Tips To Protect The Kids In Your Church
+9 Tips To Protect The Kids In Your Church

 However, people within your congregation may not.

-2. Conduct Criminal Background Checks
+3. Conduct Criminal Background Checks

 There is no doubt a cost to this.
 But the peace of mind that you would have knowing you did your part, to be aware of who is working with you – is worth the small financial investment.

-3. Provide Abuse Awareness Training
+4. Provide Abuse Awareness Training

-Invest the time and resources in training staff and volunteers on how to identify a would be abuser.
+Invest the time and resources in training staff and volunteers on how to identify a would-be abuser.

-4. Write Policy For Children’s Ministry Volunteers
+5. Write Policy For Children’s Ministry Volunteers

 Children’s ministry volunteers should go through thorough training on all aspects of interacting with children.

 Include in your policy what the expectations are for reporting a suspected abusive situation.
-Be clear on the process of who, what, when and how to report.
+Be clear on the process of who, what, when, and how to report.

 6. Children’s Ministry Oversight

 However, it is your responsibility to manage by walking around.
-Make it known that you will always be popping in and out of the kids rooms.
+Make it known that you will always be popping in and out of the kids’ rooms.

 If you assign supervisors, have part of their responsibility to be constantly checking the kids, the workers and ensuring volunteers are following appropriate protocol.

-6. Go With Your Gut
+7. Go With Your Gut

-He got up out of his seat in church, walked to the children’s room and found a worker alone with a child.
-He believes acting on that prompting may have saved that child.
+He got up out of his seat in the middle of a church service, walked to the children’s room, and found a worker inappropriately alone with a child.
+He believes acting on that prompting may have saved that child from harm.

-7. Disregard Familiarity
+8. Disregard Familiarity

 We often use teenagers to supplement a volunteer shortage.
-And while most of these teens provide great help and support, it is important to not allow familiarity to cloud judgment and oversight.
+And while most of these teens provide great help and support, it is important not to allow familiarity to cloud judgment and oversight.

 Treat everyone who works with kids the same and enforce the same consistency with policy to ensure no one falls through the cracks.

-8. Report Abuse
+9. Report Abuse